We're so glad you're here! Please select the tab links below to enjoy all of the program content.

 While AB&A remains her artistic home, Barton’s reach extends globally.
 She has collaborated with celebrated artists and companies such as Mikhail Baryshnikov, María Pagés, Cyndi Lauper, Volker Bertelmann (Hauschka), Alvin Ailey American Dance Theater, American Ballet Theatre, English National Ballet, Grand Théâtre de Genève, Hamburg Ballet, Limón Dance Company, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, Teatro alla Scala, and others.

 Among her celebrated works, Mere Mortals premiered at San Francisco Ballet in collaboration with DJ Floating Points and Hamill Industries, marking the first full-length ballet by a female choreographer in the company’s 90-year history.
-Barton is currently Resident Artist at Hubbard Street Dance Chicago and will also become House Choreographer at Gauthier Dance at Theaterhaus Stuttgart in the 2025/26 season—partnerships that expand her choreographic web while remaining grounded in AB&A’s ethos.
+Barton is currently Resident Artist at Hubbard Street Dance Chicago and House Choreographer at Gauthier Dance at Theaterhaus Stuttgart—partnerships that expand her choreographic web while remaining grounded in AB&A’s ethos.
 She has received numerous honors, including a Bessie Award for her work BUSK and the prestigious Arts & Letters Award.
 Barton was the first Martha Duffy Resident Artist at Baryshnikov Arts Center and is also an official ambassador of contemporary choreography in Canada.

 Bonnie Beecher: Lighting Designer